 The best vintages of Chateau Yon Figeac are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2010, 2009 and 2005.
 Though I recently had a beautiful bottle of 1959, so older vintages from the best years might be worth taking a chance on, if well stored.

 Chateau Yon-Figeac produces close to 7,500 cases of wine per year.
 There is a second wine, Les Roches de Yon-Figeac.
 While it’s common in Bordeaux to produce a second wine, Yon-Figeac is one of the few estates in the Right Bank that also produce a third St. Emilion wine as well, Yon Saint Martin.

 When to Drink Chateau Yon Figeac, Anticipated Maturity, Decanting Time

 Chateau Yon Figeac can be enjoyed on the young side with an hour or so of decanting.
-However, the wine is usually better with 2-4 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
+However, the wine is usually better at 2-4 years of bottle age.
+Of course, that can vary slightly, depending on the vintage character.

 In the best years, the wine will best between 10-15 years of age after the vintage.
 Young vintages can be decanted for an average of 1 hour or so.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.